worldmobilegroup/public-docs-and-releases/content/en/earth-node/5 - Joining the Testnet/2 - Install and Register/2-run-installation-script.md

 __Synchronisation of the EarthNode starts.__
 {{<alert title="Note">}}The node will use `state-sync` mode to sync with chain.
-This means, that in place of syncing from block 1 (what can take, depending on the number of blocks that need to be synchronised and the speed of your connection, up to several days or even weeks), it will use latest snapshot of network state that generates every 15000 blocks.
+This means, that in place of syncing from block 1 (what can take, depending on the number of blocks that need to be synchronised and the speed of your connection, up to several days or even weeks), it will use latest snapshot of network state that generates every 4000 blocks.
 In this case synchronisation should take few minutes at max.{{</alert>}}

-Until synchronisation is complete, you cannot get a delegation.
-However, you can connect your wallet to World Mobile and register your EarthNode with the ENNFT in your wallet, before synchronisation is complete.
+You can connect your wallet to World Mobile and register your EarthNode with the ENNFT in your wallet, before synchronisation is complete.
 {{<alert title="Note">}}If you register your EarthNode before installation is complete and the script fails, you must re-run the script.
-Rerunning the script generates a new moniker for your EarthNode.
+Rerunning the script generates a a new JSON structure for your EarthNode.
 If this happens, you must deregister your EarthNode and register again using the updated JSON structure.
 For information on deregistering your EarthNode, see the [Deregister the EarthNode topic](/earth-node/5-joining-the-testnet/2-install-and-register/5-deregister-the-earthnode){{</alert>}}